Home » Gold Trading Guide

 Gold StockInformationEstablished inListed at

 Barrick GoldThe biggest gold mining company worldwide, based in Toronto.
-Initially, it was established as an oil and gas company.1983New York Stock Exchange and Toronto Stock Exchange
+Initially, it was established as an oil and gas company.1983New York Stock Exchange, Toronto Stock Exchange, and London Stock Exchange

 Newmont MiningGold mining company, headquartered in Colorado, US.
 It is the only gold company included in the S&P 500 Index.1916New York Stock Exchange